Submissions

 Book Reviews

 They are critical reviews of the theoretical, conceptual, and/or methodological aspects of works that represent an important contribution to the anthropological fields published by the journal.
-In addition to including information about the work, they must include the author's critical perspective on it.
-They must have a length that does not exceed 3,000 words.
+In addition to including information about the work, describing the main idea and the organization of contents, they must include the author's critical perspective on it.
+They must have a length between 1,000 and 3,000 words.

 Letters to the Editor